Skip to main content

 • Insurance document parsing

-• Provider credentialing data extraction
+• Provider credentialing extraction

 • Patient record structured data extraction

-• Lab report parsing with LOINC code validation
+• Lab report parsing with code validation

 • Any healthcare pipeline with regulated identifier formats